Fruiticecake/Faster/README.md

-# Website template
+# Faster

-This template is for static website and WordPress.
+Faster is template which makes coding static website and wordpress faster.

 ## Motivation

-I often make static website and WordPress website.
+I often code static website and wordpress website and use a lot of great packages to make it easy.

-I use a lot of packages like Pug, Sass and so on to make it easy.
+Built development environment and coding wordpress theme contains a lot of routine works.

-But building development environment takes a lot of time especially you do it for the first time.
+But I don't like routine works to death.

-I want to make coding website faster using this template.
+So I decided to create template which resolves the above problem.

 ## Features